 The Australian Government has appointed the Copyright Agency to manage the education copying scheme (Statutory Education Licence).

 Australian educators can copy and communicate text, images and print music without a copyright clearance if:

-- they work for an institution that is covered by a ‘remuneration notice’ (an undertaking to pay fair compensation); and
+- they work for an institution that is covered by a ‘remuneration notice’ (or fair compensation arrangements); and

 - their use is solely for educational purposes.